-- Cheat Sheet: If you don't have accurate projected points within your cheat sheet you'll likely have a horrible draft.
-Your cheat sheet needs to include projected points based on your leagues scoring system, average draft position, scarcity calculations for each player (so you know if you can wait before taking another RB etc), fantasy strength of schedule and bye weeks.
-Of course we have one for you here.
+- Cheat Sheets: If you don't have accurate projected fantasy points within your customized cheat sheets you'll likely have a horrible draft.
+Your cheat sheets need to include projected points based on your leagues scoring system, average draft position, scarcity calculations for each player (so you know if you can wait before taking another RB etc), fantasy strength of schedule, average draft position and bye weeks.
+Naturally ours have that while many other don't!

-- Don't play Russian Roulette at the QB position: If you’re league is QB friendly, meaning they score the same (or more) per TD as WR and RB, then you should take that top tier QB if the top tier RBs are already gone, here’s why.
-Lets say you get one of the Top tier QB’s in the draft versus the guys who’s got the 11th or 12th, history tells us you just netted yourself 100(ish) more fantasy points than the guy that drafted the 11th or 12th fantasy QB.
-Also the top five QB’s are more consistent, which makes them a very low risk pick worth paying for.
-That fact of the matter is there will be a handful of RB and WR that will emerge from mid to late round draft slots which could produce top ten numbers.
-The Russian Roulette list of break out candidates at quarterbacks is to long, try to get a TOP tier QB just like a TOP tier RB.
+- Don't play Russian Roulette at the QB position: If your league is QB friendly, meaning they score the same (or more) per TD as WR and RB, then you should really make an effort to secure a top 3 QB in the 2nd round.
+You can grab 2nd tier quarterbacks in the 5th round this year (2014) and if you do this grab another in the 8th or 9th that has high upside.
+That fact of the matter is there will be a handful of RB and WR that will emerge from mid to late round draft slots that will produce top 20 fantasy stats.
+The Russian Roulette list of break out candidates at quarterbacks is long, try to get a TOP 5 QB just like a TOP 5 RB.
 Now there is a caveat, if your league is letting QB's slip and you feel you can get a TOP tier WR etc and still net a TOP tier QB then go for it.
 It's all about what is happening in your draft.
 The point is don't play Russian Roulette at the QB position.
-You want one of the TOP ranked quarterbacks, they're more reliable and predictable year after year.
+You want one of the TOP ranked quarterbacks, they're more reliable and predictable year after year. fantasy football draft tips

 - Hoarding Running Backs: We all have tried to stock pie running backs during the draft, which means we have wasted countless picks on running backs that most likely will not start on your team.
-Get your primary backs early and get your sleeper late then move on.
+Get your primary backs early and get your sleeper late.
 The simple fact is a couple running backs will emerge in the first four weeks and you need to be a waiver wire hawk and get them, end of story.
-Of course we will email or text you when a waiver wire RB is available, simply sign up.
-Hands down we have the best waiver wire service on the Internet!

-- Analyze last years data: If this is your second (or more) year drafting within the same league then by all means review last years data.
+- Analyze last years league draft data: If this is your second (or more) year drafting within the same league then by all means review last years data.
 Look for things like: